everling-prime/everling-prime.github.io/_drafts/mcnulty.md

 1. I enjoy learning more than I need to.
 1. I have played a lot of video games.

 Generally speaking, the higher your total, the more you align with statements from people who call themselves nerdy.
+See here for more information on [how this scale was developed](http://personality-testing.info/tests/NPAS/development/).

+### Big Five Personality
-In addition the NPAS questions above, this site also administers an optional ten-item personality test (TIPI) based on the Big Five model of personality.
-This test yields a value for each of the following traits of the taker (the "big five traits"): Openness to Experience (O), Conscientiousness (C), Extraversion (E), Agreeableness (A), Neuroticism (N).
+In addition the NPAS questions above, the site also administers a ten-item personality test ([TIPI](http://gosling.psy.utexas.edu/scales-weve-developed/ten-item-personality-measure-tipi/)) based on the Big Five model of personality.
+This test yields a value for each of the following traits of the taker (the "big five traits"):
+- Openness to Experience (O)
+- Conscientiousness (C)
+- Extraversion (E)
+- Agreeableness (A)
+- Neuroticism (N)

+### Demographics
 collected various demographic variables:

 * Age
 * etc.

-[Personality Testing](http://personality-testing.info/) offers an anonymized dataset of approximately 1500 responses to the survey.

 Data Cleaning and Transforms: